WICG/storage-foundation-api-explainer/README.md

     // Opens the file with the given name.
     [RaisesException] FileHandle openFile(DOMString name);

+    // Create the file with the given name if it doesn't exist.
+    [RaisesException] void createFile(DOMString name);

     // Returns the existing file names that have the given prefix [RaisesException] sequence<DOMString> listByPrefix(DOMString namePrefix);